cs-keni/KleeBot/README.md

 ## Commands

-- Use '\commands' to receive a list of commands
+- Use '\commands' or '\help' to receive a list of commands
 * Note: commands will continually be added occasionally

 ## Usage

-KleeBot will not be used until the bot has a good amount of commands
+- Discord servers
-* Note: I only have 3 commands so far
+- Foundation for building other bots

 ## Contributors